 There is also plenty of off road riding to be had on the doorstep without having to get in a car.
-We’d be happy to show you some of the routes and trails we have discovered whether it be a short evening loop or the epic Wayfayer trail.
-The websites mbwales and flattyres have lots of information about local rides and natural riding and you can also read about Richard’s various off road exploits on our blog.
+I’d be happy to show you some of the routes and trails I have discovered whether it be a short evening loop or the epic Wayfayer trail.
+I’m also creating a bike track in the very steep field in front of the cottages.
+Here’s a sneak preview…

 It doesn’t get much better.